This is complete guide on leadership in project management.

 In the article on ProjectManagement.com there is a table showing the distinctions between manager and leader:

-Here is another article on pmi.org.
-Again you will see clear opposing of management and leadership.
-Here are just the headings there:
+Or here is another article on pmi.org.
+Here are just the headlines there:

 Project Management describes the WHAT to do.
 While Leadership gives an option on HOW to do it.

 What Does Leadership in Project Management Mean?

 There is a long list of buzz words related to leadership: